 Joining with a mobile device

 If you want to join a zoom meeting on a mobile device, you must download the app: ‘Zoom cloud meetings’ from the App Store (iPad/iPhone) or your google play store.
 This is not optional, but a zoom prerequisite to use zoom on mobile devices.
-Please watch the video and install the app first, so you can join any meeting with zoom.
+Please watch the video and install the app first, so you can join any zoom meeting in the future.

 How to install Zoom and join meeting on mobile (iOS) device iPad or iPhone